Monks Wood Nature Reserve - Worth a Visit

 photo of dragonfly

-Leave the main rides and take the narrower paths, and you might find the hidden ponds.
-I found one on a visit, tucked away in a small field with sheep grazing peacefully, surrounded by trees.
+Leave the main rides and take the narrower paths, and you might find the hidden ponds, tucked away in a small field with sheep grazing peacefully, surrounded by trees.

 Patrolling the water's edge were dragonflies—or 'dragons' as my husband and I call them.
 Some had striking, powder-blue bodies, while others were a beautiful golden-brown.

-They would fly off like little helicopters, but I soon realised they almost always returned to the same favourite perch.
-The key was to stay still and wait patiently.
-As soon as I let my shadow fall on one, it was off!
+They would fly off like little helicopters, returning to the same perch.
+By staying still and watching patiently I was able to take some photographs.
+As soon my shadow fell on one, it was off!

-I watched them for ages, assuming the two colours meant two different types.
-It was only when I got home that I discovered the answer: they were the male and female of a single species, the Broad-bodied Chaser.
+It was only when I got home that I discovered the blues were male and the golden brown female, Broad-bodied Chasers.

 It was another 'click' moment, where the world comes into sharper focus.
 It's a reminder that what looks like a complex puzzle is often just a story waiting to be understood.